Install MongoDB on Ubuntu 14.10 Utopic 32/64-bit Linux

-The Linux Tutorial Shows You Step-by-Step How-to Install and Quick Getting-Started on the Latest MongoDB NoSQL Database Release for Linux Ubuntu 14.10 Utopic Unicorn i386/amd64 Unity Desktop/Server.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Install the Latest MongoDB NoSQL Database Community Edition Release for Linux Ubuntu 14.10 Utopic Unicorn i386/amd64 Unity Desktop/Server.

 MongoDB (from “humongous”) is an Open-Source Document Database written in C++, and the leading NoSQL database.